 The endodontist removes the inflamed or infected pulp, carefully cleans and shapes the inside of the tooth, then fills and seals the root canal space.
 Afterwards, you will return to your dentist, who will place a crown or other restoration on the tooth to protect and restore it to full function.

 - Will I feel pain during or after the procedure?

 Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
 With modern techniques and anesthetics, most patients are comfortable during the procedure.

 For the first few days after treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
 The discomfort can be relieved with over-the-counter or prescription medications.
 Follow your endodontist’s instructions carefully.

 - Should I be concerned about x-rays?

-No. While x-rays will be necessary during your endodontic treatment, we use an advanced non film computerized system, called digital radiography (CDR), that produces radiation levels nearly 90 percent lower than those of already low dose conventional dental x-ray machinery.
+No. While x-rays will be necessary during your endodontic treatment, we use an advanced digital radiography system that produces radiation levels nearly 90 percent lower than those of already low-dose conventional dental x-ray machinery.